 On the other hand, investors can also opt for National Pension Schemes, Government-backed retirement funds.
 This scheme allows investment in both debt and equity market according to an investor’s preference; one can also withdraw 60% of the total fund at the time of retirement and utilise the remaining 40% as annuity payment.
 The maturity amount is tax-free.

 What Should be the Mode of Investing?

-There are primarily 2 ways to invest in these types of fund; one can either choose to make a one-time lumpsum investment, or opt to invest via Systematic Investment Plan (SIP).
+There are primarily 2 ways to invest in these types of the fund; one can either choose to make a one-time lumpsum investment or opt to invest via a Systematic Investment Plan (SIP).